-Proposals that would result in the loss of any of the community and recreational facilities as shown on figure 3 will not be supported unless appropriate replacement facilities and services are provided in a location which is both suitable and appropriate for the local community.
+1. Loss of any existing community/recreation facilities as shown on figure.
+3 unless appropriate replacement facilities and services can be provided in a location suitable/appropriate for the community'

 Figure 3 - Community and Recreational Facilities

 St Erme NDP: Policy 7 - Open Spaces